anchore/syft/internal/capabilities/generate/README.md

 - Typo in evidence reference, OR
 - Struct was refactored and field moved/renamed

-**Fix:** edit the ecosystem YAML file and correct the evidence reference:
+**Fix:** edit the capability YAML file and correct the evidence reference:
 ```yaml
 # Before:
 evidence: